ipfs/kubo/README.md

 the optional arguments it takes.
 After initialization is complete, you can use `ipfs mount`, `ipfs add` and any of the other commands to explore!

+### Some things to try

+Basic proof of 'ipfs working' locally:

+	echo "hello world" > hello
+	ipfs add hello
+	# This should output a hash string that looks something like:
+	# QmT78zSuBmuS4z925WZfrqQ1qHaJ56DQaTfyMUF7F8ff5o
+	ipfs cat <that hash>

+### Troubleshooting
-NOTE: if you have previously installed ipfs before and you are running into problems getting a newer version to work, try deleting (or backing up somewhere else) your config directory (~/.go-ipfs by default) and rerunning `ipfs init`.
+If you have previously installed ipfs before and you are running into problems getting a newer version to work, try deleting (or backing up somewhere else) your config directory (~/.go-ipfs by default) and rerunning `ipfs init`.
 This will reinitialize the config file to its defaults and clear out the local datastore of any bad entries.

+For any other problems, check the [issues list](http://github.com/jbenet/go-ipfs/issues) and if you dont see your problem there, either come talk to us on irc (freenode #ipfs) or file an issue of your own!

 ## Contributing